SUSE-Cloud/suse-cloud-appliances/docs/prerequisites.md

 #### Installing KVM

-For KVM, you will also need [`libvirt`](http://libvirt.org/) installed, including the development libraries, e.g. on openSUSE, do:
+For KVM, you will also need [`libvirt`](http://libvirt.org/) and various associated packages installed.
+On openSUSE, do:

-    zypper in libvirt libvirt-devel
+    zypper install -t pattern kvm_server

+For other distros, refer to your distro's documentation.

 ### Vagrant